-The word “immunity” comes from the Latin word “immunitas”.
+The word immunity comes from the Latin word immunitas.
 Immunity is defined as the body's resistance against various diseases.
-When it works properly, the immune system protects the body against pathogenic microorganisms, such as viruses, bacteria, moulds, and parasites.
-The immune system also protects against allergens, cancer cells and dead cells.
-The immune system is very complex, and its primary role is to maintain the balance of the body's inner environment and to ensure its defence against harmful agents.
+The immune system is very complex mechanism with the capacity to tolerate whatever belongs to the self, and to reject what is foreign (non-self).
+Its primary role is to maintain balance in the body's internal environment and to ensure its defence against external and internal harmful agents.

-The immune system is composed of groups of cells and organs that cooperate to protect the body against external agents.
-Immune organs are located throughout the body and, together with nerves, the heart, the muscular and skeletal systems and the digestive tract, ensure proper functioning of the body as a whole.
-The function of the immune system is based on a complex and dynamic communication network.
-When immune cells come into contact with foreign particles, they produce various chemical substances.
-It is these substances that allow cells to regulate their own growth and behaviour, to mobilise other cells, and to direct them to affected areas of the body.
+The immune system is composed of groups of cells and organs that cooperate to protect the body against harmful agents.
 If the immune system fails or is weakened, the body is more susceptible to various diseases.
 Weakened immunity manifests as frequent colds, repeated infections, flus, allergies, arthritis, or cancer.

 Adapted according: Milos Jesenak, Zuzana Rennerova, Zuzana Vojtusova: Immunity in Pre-School Age Children (A Practical Guide for Parents), 2010; ISBN: 978-80-88866-80-0.